 That’s the reaction people have when they realize any key can be scanned and mailed to anyone.
-The creators of the app say it’s actually more secure because the app requires a registered apple device, a valid credit card, and a mailing address to order the keys.
+The creators of the app say it’s more secure because the app requires a registered Apple device, a valid credit card, and a mailing address to order the keys.

 “I love the idea.
 I think it could be the future,” said Lenny Minuto, Owner of A Lenny Locksmith in Palm Beach County.

 Minuto says the app could open the door to more business, but there needs to be more verification.

 Most locksmiths will say just because they show up in their work truck doesn’t mean they’re going to hand you a key right away, you have to provide some type of identification for them to let you back in your house.